m9sweeper/m9sweeper/docker-compose/README.md

 2. Run `docker-compose build` to build all of the services.
 This will build these services
     - dash
     - trawler
-    - go-crond (Used exclusively in docker compose to simulate Kubernetes Cronjobs)
 3. Run `docker-compose up` to start all of the services
    - Note: Any changes you make in the code will not be reflected until you run `docker-compose build` again
 4. Docker Compose will pull images for the other services, and then boot all of the services up.